I oversee the ministry at The Bridge.

 I love Battersea's vibrant and diverse community and its abundance of colourful characters!

-I’m currently preparing to move to Africa to share the good news of Jesus with people who have never heard about him.
-Currently, I work part-time for The Bridge, mostly among women.
+While working at The Bridge, I'm also preparing to move to Africa to share the good news of Jesus with people who have never heard about him.

 I became a Christian one evening in 2009 when, while reading 1 Corinthians 15, God graciously opened my eyes to see that Jesus died to save me from my sins.